s-pratham/MIT_SCRATCH_CLONE/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project has no assigned license.

 ---